How Much Does Equity Release Cost In 2024

 Suppose the surveyor identifies any issues affecting your home’s structural integrity.
 In that case, you may be required to have repairs carried out to bring your house up to standard before it can be accepted as security.

 Where necessary repairs are identified, this could substantially increase the cost.
-It may be possible to use funds released for home repairs, but it will need to be agreed upon with the provider before they approve the release of funding.
+Funds released for home repairs may be used, but the provider will need to agree upon this before they approve the release of funding.

 You must meet two legal requirements for setting up an equity release plan.
 First, you need to meet face-to-face with a solicitor, and second, the solicitor you choose needs to be independent.